 e.
 More on what if you don’t know what you need

 If you are new to knowing you’re autistic, and haven’t yet figured out which things cause sensory reactivity or overwhelm, try paying attention to times when you feel revulsion/shame/ick feelings, or anxiety/irritation/twitchy feelings, or depression/boredom/apathy feelings, or sudden draining fatigue.
 All of these can signal autistic sensory overwhelm or underwhelm.
 Try tracking when you feel these, and note if there is a frequent correlation between sensory input and these feelings.
 Also, even without enough tracking to spot a pattern, you can try adjusting your environment to see what makes a difference.
 If you experience a pretty quick feelings-change in response to an adjustment, this was probably a sensory issue.
 Make note of it for the future.

 E.g., when subjected to dim ceiling fixture light, I pretty reliably feel depressed.
-(I feel mildly depressed/low-energy in response to all ceiling fixtures.
+(I feel mildly depressed/low-energy when exposed to all ceiling fixtures, as a sensory response.
 But it gets much worse when they produce dim light.)
-If the lighting is changed — ideally to a floor/table/wall lamp with sufficient wattage — I start to feel better immediately.
+If the lighting is changed — ideally to a floor/table/wall lamp with sufficient but not superhigh wattage — I start to feel better immediately.
 It took me a while to track this and realise it was a sensory issue, but now that I know, I can better take care of me around this.